Xuecheng-Liu/Portfolio-Manager/README.md

 - Step 5: Initialize our application with `python portfolioManager.py` <br>
 - Step 6: Copy the URL link `http://127.0.0.1:5000` to your favourite browser and begin your investment adventure!

+## Future Work
+Considering the user experience while using the web app, we only select the top 10 component stocks in each sector to reducing the waiting time while using the app.
+Future work to address this issue might develop a database in the backend to keep tracking of component stocks instead of making real-time API call to Yahoo Finance.
+Meanwhile, the website would crash (diplay internal server error) if the meanVariance module cannot find the solution based on user input.

 ## Testing
 Enter the commend `python -m unittest` at the top-level directory `Portfolio-Manager`.